OUR MISSION:

 Until his retirement, William P. “Pat” Getty was the President and is now an Emeritus Trustee of the Claude Worthington Benedum Foundation, which serves West Virginia, southwestern Pennsylvania, and the multi-state economic region centered on Pittsburgh.

-He was a founding Board member and past Chair of the Fund for the Advancement of the Minorities Through Education (FAME), is an Emeritus Trustee and past Chair of Shady Side Academy, is a past Board member and Chair of the Boys and Girls Clubs of Western Pennsylvania, a past Board member of the Allegheny Conference on Community Development, a past Board member of the Technology Collaborative and LEAD Pittsburgh, a past member of the West Virginia Jobs Cabinet and the Advisory Board of the West Virginia Teacher Quality Initiative, and a past Board member of Vision Shared, a West Virginia state-wide economic development initiative.
+He was a founding Board Member and past Chair of the Fund for Advancement of Minorities through Education (FAME), is an Emeritus Trustee and past Chair of Shady Side Academy, is a past Board Member and Chair of the Boys and Girls Clubs of Western Pennsylvania, a past Board Member of the Allegheny Conference on Community Development, a past Board Member of the Technology Collaborative and LEAD Pittsburgh, a past member of the West Virginia Jobs Cabinet and the Advisory Board of the West Virginia Teacher Quality Initiative, and a past Board Member of Vision Shared, a West Virginia state-wide economic development initiative.

 Holly C. Kauffman, Director